West Riding Automobile Company: Bus operations

-The company purchased its rival J Bullock & Sons of Featherstone in 1950, doubling the size of its fleet.
+The company purchased rival independent operator J. Bullock & Sons of Featherstone in July 1950, taking on 160 buses and coaches to double the size of its fleet to over 450 and also expanding West Riding's operating area to incorporate services to Bradford, Doncaster, Goole, Huddersfield, Leeds, Selby, Sheffield and York.
 In 1952, West Riding funded the construction of Wakefield bus station close to the Bull Ring at a cost of £60,000.
-By the mid-1950s, the company was the largest British operator to be in private hands.
+By the mid-1950s, the company was the largest independently-owned British bus and coach operator.